 A high school graduate is eligible for admission without regard to units or courses taken in high school.
-A valid official high school transcript showing graduation; graduation date, signed, and individual courses completed must be presented for admission.
+A valid signed official high school, or home school, transcript showing graduation; graduation date and individual courses completed must be presented for admission.
 A high school certificate of completion is not considered a graduate for admission purposes.